Office of Enforcement and Compliance Assurance: CID Mission

 The primary mission of the Criminal Investigation Division is to investigate the most significant and egregious violations of environmental laws which pose significant threats to human health and the environment.
 Frequently, the investigations of environmental crimes will uncover other types of crimes, such as lying to the government, fraud or conspiracy.
 These crimes could also be prosecuted.
 Attorney General of the United States.
 These environmental laws include those specifically related to air, water and land resources.

 CID training

 CID special agents receive twelve weeks of basic federal law enforcement and Criminal Investigator training at the Federal Law Enforcement Training Center located in Glynco, Georgia.
 In addition to the Basic Law Enforcement Training, CID special agents also receive nine weeks of training in conducting criminal investigations of U.S. environmental laws.
 There is also periodic in-service training, as well as advanced training in various investigative techniques.

 Office of Compliance

-The Office of Compliance (OC) identifies, prevents, and reduces noncompliance and environmental risks by establishing enforcement initiatives and ensuring effective monitoring and assessment of compliance.
+The Office of Compliance identifies, prevents, and reduces noncompliance and environmental risks by establishing enforcement initiatives and ensuring effective monitoring and assessment of compliance.
 OC provides compliance assistance and compliance data and ensures the effectiveness of compliance and enforcement personnel through training.